 My favourite Sunday morning Farmers Market is back so it feels like a good time to share a few reasons why I think you should try and shop at a Farmers Market at least once to try it!

 Our local Farmer’s Market has been cancelled for the last year or so with everything that’s been going on but this week, I saw an announcement on Facebook that they were starting up again from this weekend so seeing as I was up early

 I completely get that a Farmers Market is not somewhere that you’re going to get ‘cheap’ products and there won’t be anything that can compete with the ‘value’ or ‘own brand’ products that you’ll find in your local supermarket but you might be surprised at the great value food and drink you can pick up there.

-Here’s just a few of the reasons why I really enjoy a wander around our local farmers market…
+Here are just a few of the reasons why I really enjoy a wander around our local farmers market…

 I like to know that I’m supporting a local business

 This is something that’s become more important to me over the last year or so because supporting local business helps the local community in so many ways and it just seems like the right thing to do.
-I’d much rather give my money to a local business who will, in turn, put some of that money back into the local community in one way or another.
+I’d much rather give my money to a local business that will, in turn, put some of that money back into the local community in one way or another.

 I know it’s the right thing to do from a sustainable perspective

 If I buy something from the Farmers Market, I know it’s not been transported halfway around the world and hasn’t been wrapped in layers and layers of plastic on a potentially long journey to get to me.
 I like knowing that the food on my plate has had a much shorter field to fork journey than something I’d buy in a supermarket.

 You can often try before you buy